 Internal review requests

 If you are dissatisfied with any aspect of the response you receive you may ask the university to conduct an internal review.
-Requests for internal review should be addressed to:
+Requests for internal review should be emailed to email@example.com or addressed to:

-If you are dissastisfied with the outcome of the internal review you may appeal to the Information Commissioner.
+If you are dissatisfied with the outcome of the internal review you may appeal to the Information Commissioner.
 You should address any appeals of this kind to:

 Please note: You must exhaust the internal review process before you can appeal to the Information Commissioner.